 Although thanksgiving sides may seem basic, they are a super important part of the holiday table.
 Sides bring healthy filling veggies, they round out the meal and leave room for lots of creativity.
 You can stick with the basics like roasted squash and green salad or you can mix it up with things like cauliflower puree and balsamic glazed brussels sprouts.

 If you have a picky eater at home who insists vegetables aren’t their thing, this recipe will be life-altering to them and to you.
-This easy recipe integrates garlic while roasting carrots to bring out a whole new flavor from this classic side.
+This easy recipe integrates aromatic herbs while roasting carrots to bring out a whole new flavor from this classic side.
 This upgraded recipe is simple yet effective and in no time, you’ll have a tender, delicious side dish that even the kids will want seconds of.

 Simple yet delicious.
 With only 2 ingredients, this recipe is an easy addition to any meal.
 You get the smoked crispiness of bacon while increasing your vegetable consumption.
 Win-win.
 Also, if you’re looking to add that extra sparkle – you can drizzle some maple syrup on them to enhance the smoky flavor and tame that sugar craving.
 Win-win-win.